 I stated all of the above to say this, taking responsibility for your actions and acknowledging your wrongs is a sign of maturity.
 A lot of times, we can’t move forward in our lives because we are too busy blaming others for our issues instead of acknowledging our hands in a matter.
-Things such as unforgiveness, harboring hate, not letting go, unaddressed feelings of inadequacy, and not accepting the fact we might-in fact be lazy (just to name a few) keep us bound.
-We have start taking responsibility for these actions that are rooted in ill-feelings.
+Things such as unforgiveness, harboring hate, not letting go, unaddressed feelings of inadequacy, and not accepting the fact we might, in fact, be lazy (just to name a few) keep us bound.
+We have to start taking responsibility for these actions that are rooted in ill-feelings.